ZGC-LLM-Safety/TrafficLLM/README.md

 ## Deployment of TrafficLLM

-You can chat with TrafficLLM by deploying it on your local device.
-You should first config the model path in [config.json](config.json) to register the PEFT models collected from the training steps.
-There is an example to register 6 downstream task in TrafficLLM:
+You can deploy TrafficLLM on your local device.
+First, config the model path in [config.json](config.json) to register the PEFT models collected from the training steps.
+There is an example to register 6 tasks in TrafficLLM:

 ```json
 {